Accesibble Frugality: Barcelona Trastos Map and Data

 This is a question that my friends, friends of friends, coworkers and myself have asked from time to time (as unlikely as it may sound).

-Unfortunately, the town hall (Ajuntament/Municipality) of Barcelona only displays this information for individual street searches.
+Unfortunately, the town hall (Ajuntament/Municipality) of Barcelona only provides this information for individual street searches.

 UI of the website